The-Magic-Mainframe/lani/md/notes.md

 the s390x (z/Architecture) platforms in particular.

 ### Language
-I will probably implement `lani` as a `cpython` package, but at some point I intend to build a custom python interpreter to remove the dependency on CPython.
+I will probably implement `lani` as a CPython package, but at some point I intend to build a custom python interpreter to remove the dependency on CPython.
 However, supporting CPython is important because it is widely used on IBM mainframes and consumer electronics.